Regulatory Entities and Market Participants

 SEC on top, SROs beneath it writing and enforcing, protection corporations backing customers, and a cast of brokers, dealers, advisers, and market makers operating inside the lines.
 Learn the boundaries and half the exam's regulatory questions answer themselves.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Regulatory Entities and Market Participants unit for the complete lesson.
+Read the full Regulatory Entities and Market Participants unit.